How to Buy Cheap Heartworm Preventatives

 On another site I read recently the writer was concerned about the high dose of ivermectin when preventing heartworm for small dogs and recommended making up a 30:1 dilution using propylene glycol.
 At this dilution rate 0.1cc contains only 333 micrograms of ivermectin so it is easy to dose a small dog at 0.1 cc per ten pounds.
 The site recommends mixing 0.1 cc of ivermectin 1% with 3 cc of propylene glycol.

 The only problem with that is buying the propylene glycol, an extra 3 cc syringe, and having another container to keep the dilute ivermectin in.
-A helpful hubber from Texas suggested purchasing the 0.08% ivermectin for sheep so I have included an Amazon capsule with that product.
-An 8 ounce bottle is enough to treat a one-hundred pound dog hundreds of times so if you have smaller volumes available, or want to divide up a bottle with your neighbor, it will not be any more expensive than the product marketed for cattle.
-I do not have it available here but another site said that there was a two year expiration date, so even if you had to buy a bottle by yourself it would only cost about $15 per year.
+A helpful reader from Texas suggested purchasing the .
+An 8-ounce bottle is enough to treat a one-hundred-pound dog hundreds of times so if you have smaller volumes available, or want to divide up a bottle with your neighbor, it will not be any more expensive than the product marketed for cattle.
+I do not have it available here but another site said that there was a two-year expiration date, so even if you had to buy a bottle by yourself it would only cost about $15 per year.
+0.08% ivermectin for sheep

 Dose of sheep drench ivermectin